 7. Choose a Trusted Supplier

 Look for suppliers with favorable reviews and solid experience in construction supply.
 Check if the supplier meets industry standards.
 Certifications, quality checks, and proper testing provide a sense of assurance.
-Some suppliers also provide support for installation, drawings, or even on-site help.
-Building a strong relationship with a trusted supplier can lead to better deals and fewer surprises down the road.
+Usually, support for installation is provided along with drawings, or even on-site support.
+Building relationships with a reliable supplier could bring better bargains and fewer issues later on.

 Strong Starts Below the Surface!